aless80/Firebase-React-BoardGameGeek/README.md

 Check https://brettspill.nærd.no/
 * SearchCollection: allow to add all games
 * instead of max-width: 600px;   in Tile.css, make the tiles "scale" with page zoom
+* in Card introduce links to Owners
+* click on Tile opens Card full screen

 ## TODO maybe
 * profile page with import from collection